The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Global settings for publishing data.

-- Max values per message (history): This setting restricts the maximum number of samples per message when using the 'publish history value' option.
-This is particularly useful, for instance, when the broker was temporarily unavailable, and additional historical data is stored on the controller for later publication.
+- Max values per message (history): This setting limits the maximum number of samples per message when using the 'publish history value' option.
+It is especially useful when the broker was temporarily unavailable, allowing the controller to store additional historical data for later publication.

-- Min values per message (history): This parameter, depending on the sample rate of the variables, determines the frequency at which messages are published when using the 'publish history value' option.
+- Min values per message (history): This parameter determines the frequency of message publication based on the sample rate of the variables when using the 'publish history value' option.

-- Timer condition variable: In the case of choosing periodic publishing for online values, a message will be published whenever this variable exceeds 0.5.
+- Timer condition variable: When periodic publishing is selected for online values, a message will be published whenever the variable exceeds 0.5.

-- Timer interval (ms): The time duration in milliseconds for publishing a message at a fixed interval when periodic publishing of online values is selected.
+- Timer interval (ms): The time duration in milliseconds for publishing a message at fixed intervals when periodic publishing of online values is enabled.

 Publish online value